 Loose phrases like "the best hot dog in town" or "premium acai just for you" may sound cute but do nothing for people trying to find you in real life.
 They like the food but still do not know the main thing: where is this truck?

+The ideal bio speaks to taste and to the map at the same time.
+For example: "Smash burgers at Oakwood, in front of Green Market" or "Acai and churros in River Park, next to IronFit Gym."
 The formula is simple: neighborhood plus landmark.
 People who live nearby recognize it instantly.
-People driving through the area understand exactly where to find you.
-Instagram also starts connecting your profile with searches and content tied to that region.
+Instagram also starts connecting your profile with searches tied to that region.

 Simple rule: if a local resident cannot picture your truck just by reading your bio, your bio is still weak.